 Chava is a golem, a creature made of clay, brought to life by a disgraced rabbi who dabbles in dark Kabbalistic magic.
 When her master, the husband who commissioned her, dies at sea on the voyage from Poland, she is unmoored and adrift as the ship arrives in New York in 1899.
 Ahmad is a djinni, a being of fire, born in the ancient Syrian desert.
 Trapped in an old copper flask by a Bedouin wizard centuries ago, he is released accidentally by a tinsmith in a Lower Manhattan shop.
 Though he is no longer imprisoned, Ahmad is not entirely free – an unbreakable band of iron binds him to the physical world.
 The Golem & The Djinni is their magical, unforgettable story; unlikely friends whose tenuous attachment challenges their opposing natures – until the night a terrifying incident drives them back into their separate worlds.
 But a powerful threat will soon bring Chava and Ahmad together again, challenging their existence and forcing them to make a fateful choice.

-The Golem and the Jinni was a truly fascinating read from the historical aspects to the unusual romance that develops between two of the most unlikeliest creatures.
-Wecker’s writing style, attention to detail, depth of the characters and engaging plot made this a winner for me.
+The Golem and the Jinni was a truly fascinating read from the historical aspects to the unusual romance that develops between two of the unlikeliest creatures.
+Wecker’s writing style, attention to detail, depth of the characters and the engaging plot made this a winner for me.
 Read my review: The Golem and the Jinni

 by Dick Wolf